canonical/platform-engineering-docs/implementation/service-health-guidance/create-dashboard.md

 Create a panel for each signal considering the following information and examples.

-Refer to the [Synapse Operator charm](https://github.com/canonical/synapse-operator/pull/702) for an example on how the `synapse_model`variable is used as well as how the panels should look like.
+Refer to the [Synapse Operator charm](https://github.com/canonical/synapse-operator/pull/702) for an example on how the `synapse_model` variable is used as well as how the panels should look.

 ---